mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab3.rst

   :align: center
   :scale: 50%

-|

-.. note:: In case the Application fails, connect as **Marco** and go to Applications > Application Deployments to have more details on the failure.
+.. note:: In case the Application fails, connect as **david** (or **marco**) and go to Applications > Application Deployments to have more details on the failure.
 You try retry in case of failure.

 .. note:: You can tail the logs: /var/log/restjavad.0.log